ayhncvdr/MessengerAppFinalProject/README.md

 ![tabs](https://user-images.githubusercontent.com/73463728/108492105-cda93e80-72b5-11eb-8f73-99f34c0ce0f2.PNG)
 ![deneme deneme](https://user-images.githubusercontent.com/73463728/108492255-fb8e8300-72b5-11eb-839b-35a245601220.PNG)

 To get the user in this page, I created another method called "GetUserNameFromDB".
 I used where clause in this method to get the username.
-Then with the support of FutureBuilder(it has DocumentSnapshot to acces the data), I showed the users in a list.
+Then with the support of FutureBuilder(it has DocumentSnapshot to acces the data), I showed the users in a list by using ListTile.

 ![onsearchbutton](https://user-images.githubusercontent.com/73463728/108493169-1281a500-72b7-11eb-8722-ac7079a7c8d3.PNG)
 ![getUserName](https://user-images.githubusercontent.com/73463728/108493238-24634800-72b7-11eb-96b9-ce111a68a700.PNG)